MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 where $p_0$ is the null value.
 The denominator, $\sqrt{\frac{p_0(1-p_0)}{n}}$, is called the **null standard error**.</div>\EndKnitrBlock{onebox}

-With the standardized statistic as our test statistic, we can find the p-value as the area under a standard normal distribution.
+With the standardized statistic as our test statistic, we can find the p-value as the area under a standard normal distribution at or more extreme than our observed $Z$ value.

 \BeginKnitrBlock{example}<div class="example">Do payday loan borrowers support a regulation that would require lenders to pull their credit report and evaluate their debt payments?
 From a random sample of 826 borrowers, 51% said they would support such a regulation.
 We set up hypotheses and checked conditions previously.
 Now calculate and interpret the standardized statistic, then use the standard normal distribution to calculate the approximate p-value.